LeadHaste

 Sales and Marketing Collaboration

-I align scoring thresholds to concrete operational actions: MQL automatically routes to SDRs; qualified accounts enter a targeted nurture flow; high churn-risk accounts trigger retention playbooks.
+Align scoring thresholds to concrete operational actions: MQL automatically routes to SDRs; qualified accounts enter a targeted nurture flow; high-confidence leads go directly to AEs.

-I run monthly score-review sessions with both teams to review false positives/negatives and update ICP definitions.
+Run monthly score-review sessions with both teams to review false positives/negatives and update ICP definitions.
+Implement a feedback loop where sales marks lead quality (good fit / bad fit) and that data feeds back into model retraining.

-When everyone understands what a score means, we reduce context switching and ensure high-scoring, at-risk, or nurture-bound leads receive the right treatment.
+Create a shared playbook documenting score bands, routing rules, and escalation paths.
+When everyone understands what a score means, you reduce context switching and ensure high-scoring leads receive the right touchpoint at the right time.

 Frequently Asked Questions